List of Prison Break characters: Nick Savrinn

 This renews their hope.
 Having learned that Terrence Steadman is still alive, they insist on having a medical examiner investigate Terrence Steadman's supposed body in "By the Skin and the Teeth".
 However, the dental records of the corpse match Steadman's.
-In "J-Cat", Nick, Veronica and L.J. return to New Glarus to visit the dead Quinn, where they obtain his cell phone.
+In "J-Cat", Nick, Veronica and L. J. return to New Glarus to visit the dead Quinn, where they obtain his cell phone.
 Following these phone records, they are able to find the location where Steadman is hiding.
 It is revealed in "The Key" that Nick had another motive for working with Veronica; he had struck a deal with John Abruzzi that in exchange for his father's freedom, he would keep watch on Veronica and deliver her at Abruzzi's request.
 When he is asked to bring Veronica with him to a landing strip in episode "Tonight", he is conflicted with Veronica and his father's safety.
-Ultimately in the next episode, Nick frees Veronica and tells her to get to Blackfoot, Montana to find Steadman.
+Ultimately in the next episode, Nick frees Veronica and tells her to get to Blackfoot to find Steadman.
 Empty-handed, Nick goes to his apartment to meet his father, where he witnesses his father being shot by one of Abruzzi's henchmen.
 Nick refuses to tell the henchman where Veronica is and as a result is killed.